Bodacious/RoboTop/README.md

 # 🤖🤖 RoboTop 🤖🤖

-A Table-top Robot game
+A table-top Robot game

 ## Installation

-Install on your local machine with the following commands:
+Install on your local machine with the following command:

 ```
 git clone git@github.com:Bodacious/RoboTop.git
 ```

-Next, ensure you have the required gems installed by running the following command:
+Next, ensure you have the required gems installed with the following command:

 ```
 bundle install